 WSU Technology Development Incubator (TDI) Program

-WSU seeks to provide a comprehensive solution to the cultural, technological and financial challenges associated with the translation of innovative early stage technologies from academia to the marketplace.
-The Technology Development Incubator (TDI) program provides the infrastructure to accelerate the feasibility studies necessary for licensing, industry partnerships and start-up opportunities.
+Wayne State University seeks to provide a comprehensive solution to the cultural, technological and financial challenges associated with the translation of innovative early stage technologies from academia to the marketplace.
+The Technology Development Incubator program provides the infrastructure to accelerate feasibility studies necessary for licensing, industry partnerships and start-up opportunities.

 The objective of the Incubator program is to provide qualified technologies with the support necessary to undertake prototype development, proof of concept and validation studies.
-The award of such funding would be based on the market and commercialization opportunities together with a milestone-driven technology development plan with clear no-go decision points.
-Funding would be directed not only to internal research but also to the outsourcing of activities (e.g. toxicity & pre-clinical studies, prototyping, etc.) The goal is to support approximately 5-10 projects per year with an average award of approximately $10,000 - $35,000 per project.
+The awarding of such funding is based on the market and commercialization opportunities together with a milestone-driven technology development plan with clear go/no-go decision points.
+The TDI program does not support fundamental/basic research but is designed to support technical and market validation.
+Funding will be directed not only to internal development activities, but also to the outsourcing of activities (e.g. toxicity & pre-clinical studies, prototyping, market assessments, etc.), to further de-risk early stage technologies.
+The goal is to support approximately 4 to 5 projects per year with an average award of approximately $10,000 to $25,000 per project.